JT8D-17/XLua-Utils-for-X-Plane/README.md

 XLua Utils will populate the following variables at script startup:

+- `ACF_Folder`
-- `ACF_Folder`: Complete path of the folder that the .acf file of the user aircraft is located in.
+Complete path of the folder that the .acf file of the user aircraft is located in.
+- `ACF_Filename`
-- `ACF_Filename`: Name of the user aircraft's .acf file.
+Name of the user aircraft's .acf file.
+- `Xlua_Utils_Path`
-- `Xlua_Utils_Path`: Complete path of the XLua Utils root folder.
+Complete path of the XLua Utils root folder.
+- `Xlua_Utils_PrefsFile`
-- `Xlua_Utils_PrefsFile`: Complete path to the XLua Utils preferences file, including filename.
+Complete path to the XLua Utils preferences file, including filename.

 These variables are available in all of XLua Utils' submodules.